 What is SAS Powerschool Enhancement Suite

-SAS Powerschool Enhancement Suite (better known as SAS PES) is a browser extension for Firefox and Chromium-based browsers that adds many convenience features when using Powerschool at Singapore American School as a student.
+SAS Powerschool Enhancement Suite (better known as SAS PES) is a browser extension for Firefox and Chromium-based browsers that adds many convenient features when using Powerschool at Singapore American School as a student.
+The extension was originally for use by only high school students but is now also used by middle school students and parents alike.
 If you want to learn more about the project, please visit our README.

 As I am no longer associated with the school, I felt that it would be better if someone that was still associated with the school continued to maintain the project.
 Someone that is still in touch with the students, faculty, and environment of the school would be far better suited to continue to evolve the project to serve its users best.
 To that end, I have passed the role of maintainer onto Suhas Hariharan.
 Suhas has made several new features and fixes in the extension that many users actively use.

 I will still be available as a co-maintainer to advise and help fix issues but Suhas is now the primary maintainer.